bkoz/devspaces/README.md

 The DevSpaces stack can take up to 10 minutes to populate its registries and become ready.

-Look for the following pods to be ready:
+Look for the following pods to be ready in the `devspaces` project:
 ```
 NAME                                   READY   STATUS    RESTARTS   AGE
 che-gateway-55697854bf-twq47           4/4     Running   0          77s